piepdx/pie-cookbook/drafts/working-draft-tactical.md

 # Kitchen Prep

 Where you start is where you start.
-It might not be where you want to end up.
+Don't let the current state of things or the amount of effort required prevent you from taking action.
+Start small.
+Start today.
+It might not be where you want to start.
 But you've got to start somewhere.

 # Before you begin

 It is important to understand that an Accelerator is simply a tool.
 It is not inherently positive.
 It is simply a means to an end.
-At PIE, we always say "We're an accelerator.
-That's not always positive.
-We have the potential to accelerate your success but we can just as easily accelerate your company into the ground."
+At PIE, we always say, "We're an accelerator.
+That's not always a positive thing.
+We have the potential to help accelerate your success, but we can just as easily accelerate your company into the ground."

 At PIE, we dove headlong into the effort with a bunch of assumptions.
 Among those assumptions was the ideas that when one of us used a particular word, we all had a similar concept for what that word meant.
 We were wrong.
 And it caused confusion and stress.